BibliothecaDAO/starknet-indexer/README.md

 ## Requirements

-- A recent version of Node.js and npm
+- A recent version of Node.js
-- A running MongoDB instance
+- prisma cli

 ---